Jeruzalem (film): Plot

 In the asylum, Sarah and the soldiers come across mental patients and one who is possessed.
 After having to shoot down a patient, the soldiers leave Sarah behind and go to escape the city.
 Sarah finds Kevin and frees him after retrieving a set of keys, while hiding from a demon.
 While hiding, she also meets the man who claimed to be King David, who reveals himself to be the son of the possessed woman who was killed in 1972.
 They manage to escape and meet Omar, his father, and Rachel at the city walls.
 However, the gates are closed and the city is under quarantine.
 David ignores orders from the soldiers and is shot down.
 The four friends do not want to give up on their escape, and Omar's father suggests sneaking out through underwater caves he knew as a child.

 On their way there, they are met by demons who attack the civilians, biting and/or scratching to infect them as well as eat their flesh.
 Kevin believes that the doors to hell have somehow been opened and that the End of Days has begun.
 Sarah soon realizes that Rachel has been infected as well when she is scratched by a demon.
 Kevin warns Sarah that Rachel's condition is contagious and that she will eventually change and attack them.
 The soldiers from earlier try to shoot Rachel, but they are attacked by a demon before they are able to do so.
 One is killed and the group retreats into the caves.

 In the caves, Rachel's condition worsens.
 Demons begin to attack the friends and Rachel transforms, her eyes turning black.
 Sarah falls down and Rachel regains control over herself, warning Sarah to run before killing herself.
-Sarah accidentally kills Omar's father with a sword taken from a statue, and when Omar realizes what happened, he commits suicide rather than being changed into a demon or be eaten alive by the creatures, leaving Kevin and Sarah alone.
+Sarah accidentally kills Omar's father with a sword taken from a suit of armor, and when Omar realizes what happened, he commits suicide rather than being changed into a demon or be eaten alive by the creatures, leaving Kevin and Sarah alone.
 They meet a creature with white wings, whom the smart glasses identifies as Joel, Sarah's deceased brother returned as an angel.
 Joel leads them from the caves.
 Upon reaching the other side of the wall, Sarah realizes that she has many scratches similar to Rachel's on her legs and arms.
 She turns into a demon and flies into the air, while Kevin looks on in horror.